Enailis/IA-Detection-Intrusion/README.md

 ### Disclaimer

 The first sub-project uses an instance of ELK that is no longer runing on our personnal servers.
 If you want to run the project, you will have to install ELK on your own.
-If you ever need to run this project you will need the `.xml` files that are not included in this repository.
-You can contact me if you need them.

 ## Sub-project 2